 With these changes ahead and as more streaming platforms enter the fray, Netflix may find itself engaged in an increasingly expensive battle for consumers’ attention.
 What’s notable is that even with a dip in subscribers, consumption data still shows stability in the number of CTV households that remain engaged with Netflix content: more households watch more hours a month of Netflix than any other CTV service.

-If you would like more information about the insights we shared in this piece and the products that powered them, contact a Comscore expert today.
+If you would like more information about the insights we shared in this piece and the products that powered them, today.

 *Comscore defines ad-supported services as any service that enables an ad-based tier, such as Hulu.